 Council conceptualisations have become accepted norms in global discussions, there are further variations in how these principles are being applied globally.
-Evolving Smart City markets such as those in the Middle-East are drawing provision of high-speed fibre optic internet connections to citizens and the use of ICT to control the quality the urban environment of (Mahizhan, 1999).
-To ensure the success of this programme the government Singaporean worked with private technology providers to ensure that the ICT systems they have developed provide sufficient scope to manage the city.
-Although the scale of has championed as a model of Smart City development in the Gulf States.
-Conceived as a zero-carbon, carfree and 100 per cent solar powered city, Masdar encapsulates a number of key themes discussed previously: Singapore, 791km, is relatively alternative approaches to energy small, its population density production and consumption, and (approximately 7,669 people per a more effective and efficient form km) indicates that more efficient of resource management (Kirby, governance of environmental and 2014).
-The masterplan for Masdar social resources can, and has, also identifies that innovative ICT increased the perceived quality of investment in a centralised control life (Bagchi, 2014). system is the most effective mechanism for managing the socioeconomic and environmental needs of the city.
+Evolving Smart City markets such as those in the Middle-East are drawing inspiration from the VUT and Smart Cities Council criteria but are applying more localised conceptions of how these should be used.
+In the United Arab Emirates Masdar (UAE), has been championed as a model of Smart City development in the Gulf States.
+Conceived as a zero-carbon, carfree and 100 per cent solar powered city, Masdar encapsulates a number of key themes discussed previously: alternative approaches to energy production and consumption, and a more effective and efficient form of resource management (Kirby, 2014).
+The masterplan for Masdar also identifies that innovative ICT investment in a centralised control system is the most effective mechanism for managing the socioeconomic and environmental needs of the city.
 This includes the provision of services, and flow of people and transport, to establish the most efficient use of resources citizens, businesses and government (Sennett, 2012).
-Therefore, although the master planning of Masdar may not have produced additional criteria for inspiration from the VUT and more conceptions of how these should be used.
-In the United Arab Emirates has localised been applying
+Therefore, although the master planning of Masdar may not have produced additional criteria for investment in Smart Cities, they have drawn heavily on the global discussions of what makes a Smart City.